nnm288/Decked-Out/README.md

 ### Commands
 `make prod`
-Currently stages and commits all modified files, and then pushes to the main repo (functionality also available within github for Unity)
+Currently stages and commits all modified files, and then pushes to the main repo (functionality also available within github for Unity).

 `make dev_env`
 Installs requirements for running game.
-Currently there are no installations
+Currently there are no installations.

+`make tests`
+Prints instructions for testing and/or building using the Unity Editor.
+By virtue of Unity Game Engine, there are currently no unit tests.

 `git clone`
-Create a clone of the repository for personal use or for setting up github for unity
+Create a clone of the repository for personal use or for setting up github for unity.

 ### Testing
 The easiest way to test the game is to use the built in Unity game player.
 This creates a simulated version of the current build without having to